 Cutting costs in your contingent workforce spend year over year is one of the top reasons an organization will engage an MSP.
 But the reality is that cost savings cannot continue to be as sharp as they are during the first integration going forward while also remaining competitive in attracting quality talent.
 Especially if that means going below the average market rate.
 But there is still so much value to be had from an MSP when it comes to controlling costs year over year, particularly when there are increased talent shortages like we’ve seen post-COVID.
 By partnering with an MSP, your provider will be able to use their expertise to get the best talent at the best rates, without creating significant cost reductions to your overall spend.

 When it comes to evaluating costs within your program, there are so many aspects to consider – Talent needs to be paid a competitive wage to avoid turnover or worker burnout, suppliers are actively seeking engagements where they aren’t paid the lowest compared to other suppliers and still need to make money to stay in business while the program team works tirelessly to make sure both of these things are true at the same time.
-Controlling costs simply means “not unexpectedly exceeding your talent budget”… which many companies did in 2020.
+Controlling costs simply means “not unexpectedly exceeding your talent budget”… which many companies did in the last few years.
 There are ways to do that without squeezing suppliers or candidates while still effectively engaging all of the talent required regardless of the source or category, including with the five methods below.

 Direct Sourcing is quickly becoming a solution that an MSP can deliver that is able to amplify savings without impacting the quality of talent.
 For roles that are considered high-volume hires (the same skills needed repeatedly), there can be increased quantity of scale for programs that are willing to outsource the sourcing of a talent pool specifically for that category of work.
 By choosing one provider, and delegating a specific category of work to direct sourcing, there can be opportunities to control costs.
 Because direct sourcing uses automation where as traditional staffing uses people, the provider is sometimes able to offer better markups than traditional staff augmentation since it requires less of a lift.
 Additionally, since that talent is sourced to your employer brand, it is less expensive to re-engage them in the long-run, and avoid costly turnover.